TheInformationLab/alteryx-api-tools/README.md

 #### Get Latest Job - Beta

-Get the latest job for a given workflow or workflows
+Get the latest job for all workflows

 #### List Future Jobs - In Dev